Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 - We look for equipment type (counterbalance / reach truck), warehouse type (distribution / production / cross-dock), and shift pattern.

-- We check continuity: stable work periods are preferred over unexplained gaps.
+- We check continuity: stable periods are preferred over unexplained gaps.

-- We want task evidence: loading/unloading, replenishment, high-bay work, scanning, staging, returns.
+- We want task evidence: load/unload, replenishment, high-bay work, scanning, staging, returns.

-- We confirm documents and availability before moving to any project discussion.
+- We confirm documents and availability before project discussion.

 No CV — no review.
 This protects processing time and ensures fair screening.

-What “working in Germany from a Polish company” typically involves
+What “working in Germany via a Polish company” typically involves

 Many logistics projects are organized as cross-border assignments.
-The operational reality is paperwork + compliance.
-This section sets expectations in plain language (general information, not legal advice).
+Operational reality = paperwork + compliance.
+This section sets expectations (general info, not legal advice).

 Compliance baseline: German minimum wage rules apply on German territory.